AIOMEGA/TOEInstaller/README.md

 # TOEInstaller

-An installer for Town Of Host - Among Us mod.
+An installer for [Town Of Empath](https://github.com/AIOMEGA/TownOfEmpath).
+You will find the latest release [here](https://github.com/AIOMEGA/TOEInstaller/releases/latest).